 Mr. Art has helped clients negotiate and develop a variety of transactional agreements, including balancing authority area services agreements, pseudo tie and dynamic scheduling arrangements, power purchase agreements from renewable generation resources, transmission service and interconnection agreements with generation facilities and transmission intertie lines.
 Mr. Art has also performed due diligence and compliance assessments of potential project developments, mergers and acquisitions.

-With respect to electric reliability matters, Mr. Art has helped clients develop and implement effective internal controls and protocols to document their compliance with the requirements of the North American Electric Reliability Corporation (NERC) and its regional entities.
-He often helps clients prepare self-reports and mitigation plans, and follow-up actions to improve their compliance programs.
-He has helped prepare clients for audits by conducting pre-audit training of subject matter experts and compliance managers, and has led simulation training exercises.
-For clients involved in due diligence reviews of potential mergers and acquisitions, Mr. Art has performed compliance assessments.
-Mr. Art is also experienced in helping clients negotiate agreements for the delegation and allocation of compliance responsibilities between and among registered entities.
+With respect to electric reliability matters, Mr. Art has helped clients in the Western Electricity Coordinating Council (WECC) region and other regions develop and implement effective internal controls and protocols to document their compliance with the requirements of the North American Electric Reliability Corporation (NERC) and.
+WECC He has conducted training programs for subject matter experts and compliance managers, and has led simulation training exercises.

 - American University, Washington College of Law, J.D., cum laude, 1999